Matrix nearness problems and eigenvalue optimization: Nested iteration

-We make the following natural choice for the first initial datum $E_0$ (that is for the first value $\eps = \eps_0$): let $G_0$ be the gradient of $F_\eps$ at $\eps=0$, i.e., $G_0= 2 f_{\clambda} xy^*$ with the target eigenvalue and its left and right eigenvectors for the unperturbed matrix $A$.
+As in subsection~\ref{subsec:init} we consider two options: (i) we make the following choice of the initial perturbation matrix $E_0$ and the initial perturbation size $\eps = \eps_0$ for the first iteration: let $G$ be the gradient of $\F_\eps$ at $\eps=0$, i.e., $G= 2 f_{\clambda}(\lambda,\clambda) xy^*$ with the target eigenvalue $\lambda$ of the unperturbed matrix $A$ and its normalized left and right eigenvectors $x$ and $y$ with positive inner product.
 We set

-which is the steepest descent direction at the unperturbed matrix for the functional $F_\eps(E)$.
-At least for $\eps_0$ not too large, this yields $F_{\eps_0}(E_0) < F_0$, where $F_0$ is the value assumed by the functional for the unperturbed matrix.
+which is the steepest descent direction at the unperturbed matrix for the functional $\F_\eps(E)$.
+At least for $\eps_0$ not too large, this yields that $\F_{\eps_0}(E_0)$ is smaller than $f(\lambda,\clambda)$, the function value assumed at the target eigenvalue of the unperturbed matrix $A$.